open-aviation/joas-template/README.md

 git clone https://github.com/open-aviation/joas-template.git my-paper
 ```

-## Are you using Overleaf
+## Are you using Overleaf?

-You can upload the zip of the template on https://overleaf.com/project, following:

-New Project -> Upload Project -> then select the zip file you just created
+The template is available in the official gallery.
+You may use the following [link](https://www.overleaf.com/latex/templates/journal-of-open-aviation-science-joas-template/ndxgcqpmksnv)